Minibus Training D1

 Test centres available in this area are:

-The practical Driving Test
+The Manoeuvre and Practical Driving Test

 It goes without saying that a serious or dangerous fault will fail.